 Testing shows the presence of defects:

-One important point about early testing is that defects found in early life-cycle are much easier and cheaper to fix.
-It is easier to fix to change and incorrect requirement than changing a functionality in a large system which is not working as requested or as designed.
+One important point about early testing is that defects found in the early life-cycle are much easier and cheaper to fix.
+It is easier to fix to change an incorrect requirement than changing functionality in a large system that is not working as requested or as designed.

 Let us assume that we have to test an input field which accepts age between 20 to 22 so we do test the field using 20, 21, 22.
-In case the same input field accepts the range between 20 to 100 then we have to test using inputs such as 20, 21, 22, 23, …., 99, 100.
+In case the same input field accepts the range between 20 to 100, then we have to test using inputs such as 20, 21, 22, 23, …., 99, 100.
 This a basic example, we may think that we can achieve it using some automation tool.
-Assume that the same field accepts n number of values may be billions of values but it’s impossible to test all possible values due to release time constraints.
+Assume that the same field accepts an “n” number of values, there could be billions of values.
+It’s impossible to test all possible values due to release time constraints.

-For testing all possible values and test conditions, the software execution time and cost will rise eventually.
-Therefore, instead of doing exhaustive testing, priorities and risk factors should be taken into consideration while testing and estimating testing efforts.
+To test all possible values and test conditions, the software execution time and cost will be enormous.
+Therefore, instead of doing exhaustive testing, priorities, and risk factors should be taken into consideration while testing and estimating testing efforts.

 Early testing – such as early test design and review activities – finds defects early on when they are cheap to find and fix.